Jamir-boop/automationanywhere-improvements/README.md

 </div>

 #### Working on AutomationAnywhere Control Room 31.0.0 and 32.0.0

-This is a userScript (`userScript.js`) and a userStyle (`aa.user.styl`), both designed to work together (the `aa.user.styl` file can work alone).
-They enhance the Automation Anywhere platform by providing an improved user interface (UI) and a set of features accessible through a command palette.
-The `userScript.js` file is a script that runs in the Tampermonkey extension, while the `aa.user.styl` file runs within the Stylus extension.
+Improvements to enhance the Automation Anywhere development platform include an upgraded user interface and a suite of features accessible via a command palette, along with fixes for several annoyances.

-## Why are there two separate files with different extensions?

-I'm aware that the presence of two files across different formats may seem unnecessary and potentially confusing.

-This decision was made considering the fact that there's no need to reinvent the wheel by creating a way to ship the entire `aa.user.styl` file, which was written in Stylus syntax.
-Both Stylus and Tampermonkey frameworks are proficient in simplifying the development work, expediting the process.
-Please note that I'm open to options that can streamline the installation process.

 ## Features